- WHITE PAPERS

 Employers who successfully retain employees are careful to address generational differences among the varied ages of workers they employ.
 A panel of experts at the NRA provides five tips related to this topic.

-To find out why job candidates are more attracted to certain companies and restaurant segments over others, Bristol Associates conducted a survey with a sampling of 170+ candidates from its database of restaurant executives.
+To find out why job candidates are more attracted to certain companies and restaurant segments over others, Bristol Associates conducted a survey with a sampling of more than 170 candidates from its database of restaurant executives.

 Between higher wages and new labor regulations, restaurants are facing a labor crisis — and their existing, outdated processes are doing anything but helping the problem.